Economic policy of the second Trump administration: Competition

 In August 2025, Trump signed Executive Order 14337 (Revocation of Executive Order on Competition).

 Law enforcement

 In February 2025, Trump signed Executive Order 14209 (Pausing Foreign Corrupt Practices Act Enforcement to Further American Economic and National Security).
 The administration has weakened the Corporate Transparency Act and stopped a crackdown on tax havens by the IRS.
+A Reuters examination found "Federal tax prosecutions fell to their lowest level in decades".
 In June 2025, the senate confirmed Ken Kies to be the Treasury’s assistant secretary for tax policy.
 Kies was described as having "played an instrumental role in enabling some of the most lucrative and most important tax avoidance strategies used by multinational companies and the wealthiest Americans".
+The "administration is rapidly gutting" the corporate alternative minimum tax (CAMT) created by the Inflation Reduction Act.

 Small businesses

-The Small Business Administration has been significantly weakened.
+The Small Business Administration has been weakened.

+Minority businesses

+Executive Order 14238 directs eliminating the Minority Business Development Agency.

+Consumer protection

+The administration proposed withdrawing a Biden administration proposal to require airlines to pay passengers for flight disruptions "consistent with Executive Order (E.O.)
+14192".

+Housing

+Again, existing housing, people that own their homes, we're going to keep them wealthy.
+We're going to keep those prices up.
+We're not going to destroy the value of their homes so that somebody that didn't work very hard can buy a home.
+We're going to get -- we're going to make it easier to buy, we're going to get interest rates down, but I want to protect the people that for the first time in their lives feel good about themselves.
+They feel like they've -- you know that they're wealthy people.
+And I want them to understand that, you know, there's so much talk about, oh, we're going to drive housing prices down.
+I don't want to drive housing prices down.
+I want to drive housing prices up for people that own their homes, and they can be assured that's what's going to happen.